joshuaebowling/node-web-scraper/book.md

 34 He did not speak to them without a parable, but privately to his own disciples he explained everything.
 34 No les decía nada sin emplear parábolas.
 Pero, cuando estaba a solas con sus discípulos, les explicaba todo.
 35 On that day, when evening had come, he said to them, “Let us go across to the other side.”
-35 Ese día al anochecer, les dijo a sus discípulos:
+35 Ese día al anochecer, les dijo a sus discípulos: ―Crucemos al otro lado.
 36 And leaving the crowd, they took him with them in the boat, just as he was.
 And other boats were with him.
 36 Dejaron a la multitud y se fueron con él en la barca donde estaba.
 También lo acompañaban otras barcas.
 37 And a great windstorm arose, and the waves were breaking into the boat, so that the boat was already filling.
 37 Se desató entonces una fuerte tormenta, y las olas azotaban la barca, tanto que ya comenzaba a inundarse.
 38 But he was in the stern, asleep on the cushion.
 And they woke him and said to him, “Teacher, do you not care that we are perishing?”
-38 Jesús, mientras tanto, estaba en la popa, durmiendo sobre un cabezal, así que los discípulos lo despertaron.
+38 Jesús, mientras tanto, estaba en la popa, durmiendo sobre un cabezal, así que los discípulos lo despertaron. ―¡Maestro! —gritaron—, ¿no te importa que nos ahoguemos?
 39 And he awoke and rebuked the wind and said to the sea, “Peace!
 Be still!”
 And the wind ceased, and there was a great calm.
-39 Él se levantó, reprendió al viento y ordenó al mar:
+39 Él se levantó, reprendió al viento y ordenó al mar: ―¡Silencio! ¡Cálmate!
 40 He said to them, “Why are you so afraid?
 Have you still no faith?”
 40 ―¿Por qué tienen tanto miedo? —dijo a sus discípulos—. ¿Todavía[b] no tienen fe?
 41 And they were filled with great fear and said to one another, “Who then is this, that even the wind and the sea obey him?”
-41 Ellos estaban espantados y se decían unos a otros:
+41 Ellos estaban espantados y se decían unos a otros: ―¿Quién es este, que hasta el viento y el mar le obedecen?
 # Mark
 # Mark
 ## 5